Building for the Future: the building design will be an exemplar for student and academic accommodation.

 Increased Number of Student Bedrooms on-site

-The Love Lane Building will add 74 affordable and high quality, en-suite student bedrooms, increasing the accommodation capacity of the main College site by 75%.
+The Hands Building (formerly known as Love Lane) will add 74 affordable and high quality, en-suite student bedrooms, increasing the accommodation capacity of the main College site by 75%.
 This will provide all Mansfield undergraduate students with the opportunity to be housed in College-owned accommodation.
 Further on-site accommodation is something that our current student community has told us will transform their Mansfield experience.
 More students will have the benefit of the wonderful new café facilities and terrace on their doorstep, as well as being within easy reach of the Library, computer facilities, Chapel, Old Hall and JCR.
 The new building will include a 160 seat auditorium which will be available for a range of College activities and lectures and will be shared with the Bonavero Institute of Human Rights (BIHR).
 It will greatly improve the amenities that Mansfield can offer students, Fellows and staff, and will also significantly enhance the College’s appeal as a venue for academic conferences.

 Designed for the Future by Rick Mather Architects